Daikin leads the way to Seasonal Efficiency

 What is SEER/SCOP

-SEER and SCOP measure annual energy consumption and efficiency in typical day-to-day use.
-In the longer term, they take into account temperature fluctuations and standby periods to give a clear and reliable indication of the typical energy efficiency over an entire heating or cooling season.
+Seasonal efficiency reflects a heat pump’s or air conditioner’s true energy consumption, reflected as annual energy consumption, and efficiency (SEER value in cooling, SCOP value in heating) in typical day-to-day use, and on a longer term.
+It takes into account temperature fluctuations and standby periods to give a clear and reliable indication of their energy efficiency, for an entire heating or cooling season.

 Daikin: Forerunner of innovation